Maresias/film-rating/README.md

 ## 💻 Projeto

-the user can register a film, fill in some information (name, description and rating) and create tags related to it..
+In this project the user will be able to rate the film and add tags

 ## 🔖 Diagram